cmoesgaard/curl/docs/MANUAL.md

 ## Proxy

-curl supports both HTTP and SOCKS proxy servers, with optional authentication.
+carl supports both HTTP and SOCKS proxy servers, with optional authentication.
 It does not have special support for FTP proxy servers since there are no standards for those, but it can still be made to work with many of them.
 You can also use both HTTP and SOCKS proxies to transfer files to and from FTP